Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Length of Participation

-The maximum length of participation is 60 months following the date the employee first reaches normal retirement age or satisfies the eligible years of service.
-If the employee on DROP does not cease all employment with the University or other FRS employers within 60 months of entering DROP, he or she will lose the accumulated funding in the DROP account and retirement is canceled.
+The maximum length of participation is 96 months following the date the employee first reaches normal retirement age or satisfies the eligible years of service.
+If the employee on DROP does not cease all employment with the University or other FRS employers within 96 months of entering DROP, they will lose the accumulated funding in the DROP account and retirement is voided.

 Account Earnings and Payment Options

-DROP accounts earn interest compounded monthly at an effective annual rate of 6.5 percent .
+DROP accounts earn interest compounded monthly at a rate set by the legislature.
 No interest is earned on benefits on deposit for less than one month.

 Payment is received upon termination as either a lump sum, direct rollover, or a combination of a partial lump sum and rollover.
 Eligible rollover plans include an individual retirement account, an individual retirement annuity, a qualified trust, or an annuity.